lweissenstein/lweissenstein.github.io/_projects/3d-turntable-technics.md

 **3D Turntable (Technics 1210 MK2)** is a detailed 3D asset created as part of a university **3D Design** assignment.
 The project demonstrates modeling accuracy, material setup, and photorealistic rendering techniques.

+**Creator:** Lennart Weissenstein
 **github repository:** [lweissenstein/3d-turntable-technics](https://github.com/lweissenstein/3d-turntable-technics)

 ---

-## my role & contributions
+## Context & Scope

+This project was created as part of a university 3D Design assignment with a focus on realism and presentation quality.

+- Recreation of a real-world turntable with high modeling accuracy
+- Emphasis on materials, lighting, rendering
+- Aimed for polished still renders

+---

+## My Role

-I was responsible for the **entire 3D modeling, texturing, and rendering workflow**:
+I was responsible for the **complete asset creation**, including modeling, texturing, lighting and rendering.

 - High-detail polygonal modeling in Autodesk Maya
-- PBR material creation for realistic surface properties
+- PBR material creation for realistic surface properties (Hypershade)
-- Lighting and rendering setup using a 3-point lighting system
+- Lighting and rendering setup using a 3-point lighting system (Arnold)
-- Final renders optimized for portfolio presentation

 ---